 Quantitative Assay Procedure

-To test quantitatively, a standard curve should be prepared using tissue culture media as the diluent.
-First prepare the 4 ng/ml standard as above in step 1.
-Prepare four serial two fold dilutions to prepare 2 ng/ml, 1 ng/ml, 0.5 ng/ml and 0.25 ng/ml standards using the tissue culture media as diluent.
-Each standard plus an inoculated tissue culture control should be run in duplicate.
+To test quantitatively, a standard curve should be prepared using tissue culture media as the diluent as shown in the table below.
+Each standard dilution in addition to inoculated tissue culture control should be run in duplicate.